Mihaly7/Get-WinEventEXT/README.md

 -Path : Folder where to search for events, search is recursive.

--Eventlogname : log file's name accepts wildcards like *clustering-operational*
+-Logname : log file's name accepts wildcards like *clustering-operational*

 -Date : Day of start the search